An original version of this article was published on March 5, 2018.

 We are also seeing developments in Spinal Muscular Atrophy (SMA) and Hemophilia A and B, where patients with these diseases either do not have any other options, or the therapy is chronic, not curative and expensive.

-Unlike other treatments, patients are entirely eliminated from the payment process.
-Also unique to genetic therapy is that insurance payments are performance-based.
-So Spark suggests examining patients 3 and 30 months post-procedure to evaluate whether the patient has benefitted from the treatment.
+A: Gene therapies are likely to carry high price tags because of their potential to be curative.
+For example, Spark’s aforementioned Luxturna costs $425,000 per eye.
+However, patients most likely won’t have to pay for these therapies directly, leaving insurance companies to bear the brunt of the cost.
+Also unique to gene therapy is that insurance payments are likely to be performance-based and companies are also evaluating installment-based payments.
+For example, Spark suggests examining patients 3 and 30 months post-procedure to evaluate whether the patient has benefitted from the treatment.
 Insurance companies are rebated based on the level of success of the treatment.
 If the treatment was a total success, Spark keeps the payment.

 Q: And finally, what do you think gene therapy will look like in 10 years?

 A: In the near term, gene therapy is most likely going to treat simple diseases.
 The quality of life improvement for these patients is expected to be dramatic.
 In 10 years, as we perfect technologies in gene therapy, we are likely to see a broader range of diseases being treated.
 It will no longer serve just monogenic alone, but cancer may be within the range of treatment as well.
 Along with that, as gene therapy is used to treat more patients, the cost of treatment is likely to go down as well.